 email: reconsiderationrequest@dhs.state.ia.us

-The Agency must receive the written request for reconsideration within five days from the date of the notice of disqualification or notice of intent to award decision.
+The Agency must receive the written request for reconsideration within five days from the date of the notice of disqualification or notice of intent to award decision, whichever is earlier.
 The written request may be mailed, emailed, or delivered.
 It is the bidder’s responsibility to assure timely delivery of the request for reconsideration.
 The request for reconsideration shall clearly and fully identify all issues being contested by reference to the page and section number of the RFP.
 If a bidder submitted multiple Bid Proposals and requests that the Agency reconsider a notice of disqualification or notice of intent to award decision for more than one Bid Proposal, a separate written request shall be submitted for each.
 At the Agency’s discretion, requests for reconsideration from the same bidder may be reviewed separately or combined into one response.
 The Agency will expeditiously address the request for reconsideration and issue a decision.
 The bidder may choose to file an appeal with the Agency within five days of the date of the decision on reconsideration in accordance with 441 IAC 7.41 et seq.

 2.27 Definition of Contract.